FPGAwars/apio-wiki-archive/Apio-development-version.md

 (APIO)$ pip install -U .
 ```

-and execute the apio commands/actions you want to test
+and then execute the apio commands/actions you want to test